yuzhong-deng/graphcpg/data/README.md

 * Neuron-Homo

-  Enter the Neuron-Homo folder, download GSM file using links from the excel table.
+  Enter the Neuron-Homo folder, download GSM files using official links from the excel table.
   ```
   python downloadHomoLuo.py
   ```